marouane53/surg-bench/REPORT_GENERATION.md

 This makes it **~55% smaller** (33MB vs 74MB) and safe to publish without copyright concerns.

+## Structured Data Bundle (`report_data.json`)

+Every time `emit_report()` runs, it now writes `report_data.json` next to the HTML reports.
+This JSON file is designed for downstream analysis or sharing with AI assistants when the HTML is too large.
+It includes:

+- **Metadata**: generation timestamp, source paths, model/question counts, and the high-agreement thresholds
+- **Per-view statistics**: model averages, rejection stats, category breakdowns, and empty-answer counts for each grader view (including the "All graders" aggregate)
+- **Flattened graded records**: one entry per `(grader, model, question)` containing the question text, reference answer, model answer, justification, and score (images are intentionally omitted)
+- **High-agreement findings**: questions where at least two graders scored ≥0.8 on the same model answer, along with their justifications
+- **Comparison pairs**: grader disagreement entries without embedded image payloads

+Because it is pure JSON (≈5–8 MB for the full benchmark), it is easy to version, diff, or feed to other tooling.

+## Rankings CSV (`report_rankings.csv`)

+For spreadsheet workflows, every ranking table that appears in the HTML is emitted as a tidy CSV.
+Each row captures: view ID/label, metric (`zeroed`, `answered_only`, or `reject_rate`), rank, model, provider, average score, answered count, and reject count.
+Analysts can filter/sort in Excel, Sheets, or pandas without parsing HTML.

 ## Generating Reports

 ### Using the Standalone Script